Skip to content

 Acral mutilation syndrome (AMS)

 AMS is an inherited disorder of the nervous system.
-The condition is often seen in puppies aged between 3 and 5 months.
+The condition is often seen in puppies aged between three and five months.
 Pain sensation is lost, and puppies lick and chew their feet, causing themselves harm without realising it.
 This is a serious condition, and unfortunately, most dogs end up being put to sleep.

 So, is a Cocker Spaniel right for you?

 Cocker Spaniels are full of fun and make loving family pets.
 They enjoy playing, learning new things and being kept active.
-They make great companions, so if you have the time - and energy - to spend with them, you’ll have many years of fun together.
+Cocker Spaniels make great companions, so if you have the time – and energy – to spend with them, you’ll have many years of fun together.

 How long do Cocker Spaniels live?

 Most small dog breeds live longer than large dogs.
-The Cocker Spaniel is a medium-sized breed and has a lifespan of over 10 years.
+As a medium dog, the Cocker Spaniel lifespan is 12 to 15 years.
 You can help your dog reach their prime by providing them with the best love and care possible.

 Do Cocker Spaniels shed their hair?